 The Library accrues accumulated unpaid vacation and associated employee-related costs when earned (or estimated to be earned) by the employee.
-A liability is not recorded for nonvesting accumulation rights to receive sick pay benefits.
-However, a liability is recorded for accumulated sick days for vested IMRF employees at \$25 per diem.
+There is no liability for accumulated sick days as they are not paid out to an employee.
 All vacation pay is accrued when incurred in the government-wide financial statements.